dar19/Food_Computational_Biology_Resources/README.md

-# Food_Computational_Biology_Resources
-This repository is a curated collection of resources, tools, datasets, and research papers focused on Computational Biology in Food Science.
-It is designed to help researchers, students, and professionals explore the application of bioinformatics, AI, and computational techniques in food science.

 # 🍎 Food Computational Biology Resources
+Curated collection of resources for research/leanring focused on Computational Biology in Food Science.

 ## 🔬 About
 This repository is a curated list of **resources, datasets, tools, research papers, and tutorials** at the intersection of **food science and computational biology**.
-It is aimed at **researchers, students, and professionals** interested in areas such as **nutrigenomics, food safety, bioinformatics, metabolomics, AI in food science, and food microbiome studies**.
+It is aimed at **researchers, students, and professionals** interested in areas such as **nutrigenomics, food safety, bioinformatics, metabolomics, AI in food science, and food microbiome studies** including other areas.

 ## 📂 Repository Structure
 - **[Datasets](datasets/)** – Public datasets for food computational biology.